commixproject/commix/README.md

     --passwords         Retrieve system users password hashes.
     --privileges        Retrieve system users privileges.

+####File access:
+    These options can be used to access files on the target host.

+    --file-read=FILE..
+Read a file from the target host.

 ####Injection
     These options can be used, to specify which parameters to inject and to provide custom injection payloads.